-- Stadler's Salt Lake City area new manufacturing/assembly facility and test track is under construction and reported on schedule.
-Steel super-structure is to commence fabrication April 1.
-Facility is scheduled to be ready for first carshell arrival in August 2018. - Final Design packages for EMU systems are being submitted for review.
-Cab Carshell structural design review was successfully conducted February 22-23. - The first carshell has its subassemblies in the manufacturing station that welds the prefabricated sections to create a completed shell. - EMU design coordination discussions continue with representatives from Caltrain Operations and Maintenance, Caltrain Public Outreach, the FRA, the FTA Project Management Oversight Contractor (PMOC), Safety and Quality Assurance personnel, and PCEP Program Scheduling. - The PCEP team continues to address system-wide interface issues involving the emerging EMU design and the existing wayside infrastructure.
+- Final Design packages for EMU systems are being submitted for review.
+Most systems have had their Final Design Review meetings conducted and the Design Packages are being finalized. - Stadler has been directed by Caltrain to engage Wabtec as the Interoperable Electronic Train Management System (I-ETMS) supplier for carborne PTC equipment. - EMU design coordination discussions continue with representatives from Caltrain Operations and Maintenance, Caltrain Public Outreach, the FRA, the FTA Project Management Oversight Contractor (PMOC), Safety and Quality Assurance personnel, and PCEP Program Scheduling. - The PCEP team continues to address systemwide interface issues involving the emerging EMU design and the existing wayside infrastructure. - Carshell fabrication continues at the Stadler Altenrhein facility.